Before we dive into the intricacies of what can cause delays, we'll cover some basics of how our email delivery works.

 Once we have this information we can take a look at the send logs and determine if there was a queue at the time of sending which caused this, or whether there are any other problems.

-Please note that we will only be able to investigate up to a point - if we think the delay is on the recipients end (e.g. we can't find any problems or queues on our end) we will let you know and it will be up to you or the recipient to troubleshoot the issue with their domain provider.
+We will only be able to investigate up to a point - if we think the delay is on the recipients end (eg. we can't find any problems or queues on our end) we will let you know and it will be up to you or the recipient to troubleshoot the issue with their domain provider.